ajlevy246/Spritz/README.md

-# Spritz++[^1][^2][^3]
+# Spritz++
 Spritz++ is a port of my Python toy raytracer to C++.
 It's capable of simulating refractive materials using the Fresnel Equations, projecting background HDRi's, and complex lighting in scenes.
-The goal of this project is to learn more about C++ and parallelization in graphics, and eventually to turn this into a fully differentiable raytracing engine.
+The goal of this project is to learn more about C++ and parallelization in graphics, and eventually to turn this into a fully differentiable raytracing engine.[^1][^2][^3]

 ## Some TODOs:
 1. **Bounding Volume Hierarchies:** This is a simple optimization that reduces the number of ray-object intersections by potentially orders of magnitude by testing rays against a spatial tree first, rather than the entire scene.